You better hid the scenery, because this guy will chew it up.

 Abercrombie, but he sadly passed away near the end of the shows fifth season.

-became the shows main antagonist.
+Tim Curry resumed the role for Season 6, in which Emperor Palpatine became the shows main villain.
 As you’d expect, he was very respectable in

-the role, matched the emperors voice quiet well, and most of the time I
+the role, matched the emperors voice quiet well, and most of the time, I

 actually found myself forgetting it was Tim Curry.
 This is one of Curry’s most